3-connected Reduction for Regular Graph Covers: Concluding Remarks

 \section{Concluding Remarks}

-We recall the main points addressed in this paper: \begin{packed_itemize} \item We describe the reduction series $G = G_0,\dots,G_r$ such that $G_{i+1}$ is constructed from $G_i$ by replacing the atoms of $G_i$ with colored edges and the primitive graph $G_r$ is either essentially 3-connected, or $K_2$, or a cycle (Lemma~\ref{lem:primitive_graphs}).
-We show that $\Aut(G_i)$ is an extension of $\Aut(G_{i+1})$ (Proposition~\ref{prop:group_extension}). \item For a prescribed quotient $H_r = G_r / \Gamma_r$, we describe all possible expansions $H_0 = G_0 / \Gamma_0$ which revert the reductions.
-Theorem~\ref{thm:quotient_expansion} states that every quotient $H \cong G / \Gamma$ can be obtained in this way, and different quotients $H_0$ are constructed by non-isomorphic quotients $H_r$ and non-isomorphic choices of half-quotients in the expansions. \item Since the quotients of 3-connected planar graphs can be understood using geometry, we give a direct proof of Negami's Theorem~\cite{negami} (Theorem~\ref{thm:negami}).
-The reason is that a quotient $H_r = G_r / \Gamma_r$ is due to geometry always planar or projective planar.
-By Theorem~\ref{thm:quotient_expansion}, the expansions create $H$ from $H_r$ while preserving the underlying surface of $H_r$. \item Our results have as well algorithmic implications for regular covering testing, described in~\cite{fkkn}.
-In particular, this allows to construct an algorithm for testing whether an input planar graph $G$ regularly covers an input graph $H$ can be constructed, running in time $\O(n^c \cdot 2^{\be(H)/2})$. \end{packed_itemize}
+We summarize the main points addressed in this paper: \begin{packed_itemize} \item We describe the reduction series $G = G_0,\dots,G_r$ such that $G_{i+1}$ is constructed from $G_i$ by replacing the atoms of $G_i$ with colored edges and the primitive graph $G_r$ is either essentially 3-connected, or essentially $K_2$, or a essentially cycle (Lemma~\ref{lem:primitive_graphs}).
+We show that $\Aut(G_i)$ is an extension of $\Aut(G_{i+1})$ (Proposition~\ref{prop:group_extension}).
+Changes in the automorphism groups are further studied and applied to planar graphs in~\cite{knz}. \item For a prescribed quotient $H_r = G_r / \Gamma_r$ of the primitive graph, we describe all possible quotient expansions $H_0 = G_0 / \Gamma_0$ which revert the reductions.
+Theorem~\ref{thm:quotient_expansion} states that every quotient $H \cong G / \Gamma$ can be obtained in this way, and different quotients $H_0$ are constructed by non-isomorphic quotients $H_r$ and non-isomorphic choices of half-quotients in the expansions. \item Since the quotients of 3-connected planar graphs can be understood using geometry, we are able to give a proof of Negami's Theorem~\cite{negami} (Theorem~\ref{thm:negami}).
+The reason is that $G_r$ has a geometric embedding into the unit sphere, and a semiregular group $\Gamma_r$ can be viewed as a spherical group acting on this embedding.
+Then the quotient $H_r = G_r / \Gamma_r$ is due this geometrical interpretation embedded into the sphere, or into the projective plane.
+In particular, $H_r$ is planar or projective planar.
+By Theorem~\ref{thm:quotient_expansion} and Lemma~\ref{lem:planar_proper_half_quotients}, the expansions create $H$ from $H_r$ while preserving the underlying surface of $H_r$. \item Our results have as well algorithmic implications for regular covering testing, described in~\cite{fkkn}.
+In particular, this allows to construct an algorithm for testing whether an input planar graph $G$ regularly covers an input graph $H$, running in time $\O(\bv(G)^c \cdot 2^{\be(H)/2})$. \end{packed_itemize}

+\heading{Remarks for Reduction.} When semiregular subgroups are studied, e.g., in~\cite{knz}, it is natural not to use halvable edges and halvable atoms.
+Instead, we only need to distinguish symmetric atoms (when $\pi \in \Autbo{A}$ exchanging $\bo A$ exists) and asymmetric atoms (when $\pi$ does not exist).